-- The President is the official representative of the Cabinet, representing the [COMMUNITY NAME] Residents’ Association to the administration of Residential Life, Housing and UCLA.
-Throughout their term, the President maintains a significant leadership role and serves as an intermediary between students and staff.
+- The president is the official representative of the Cabinet, representing the building community to the administration of Residential Life, Housing, and UCLA.

-- The President brings both the Cabinet and Association meetings to order and is responsible for facilitating both meetings.
+- The President brings both the Cabinet and Association meetings to order, and is responsible for facilitating discussion.

-- The President shall be responsible for preparing agendas for all Cabinet and Association meetings.
+- The Treasurer shall be responsible for recording and maintaining all minutes of the weekly Cabinet and Association meetings.